 This little caddy is a great size to sit on smaller surfaces.
-Finishing at 12” wide x 5” deep x 6” high, you can put on a desktop, bath or kitchen countertop, sewing table or anywhere you need some very pretty organizational help.
+Finishing at 12” wide x 5” deep x 6” high, you can put it on a desktop, bath or kitchen countertop, sewing table or anywhere you need some very pretty organizational help.

 The pocket panel wraps all the way around and is divided into eight sections in a variety of sizes.
 A standard quilting cotton with a layer of mid-weight fusible is just right to create a firm, crisp set of pockets.
 Because it’s quilting cotton, the options for color and motif are virtually unlimited!
 Dig into your stash (what we did) or buy new to best match your favorite decorating style.